 Peter Nava’s work includes both stylised figurative and abstract stone sculptures.
 His preference is to carve English and French limestones and alabaster.
 He practises direct carving choosing not to use maquettes or drawings and sculpting freely in a process of discovery.
 Currently he is sculpting mostly busts in limestone.

-He has exhibited sculptures at Kingham Lodge during the spring of 2018.
-He has a sculpture in the 2018 Open Rugby At Gallery and Museum exhibition ( 17th November until 12th January 2019 ).
+He has exhibited sculptures at Kingham Lodge during the spring of 2018 and the 2018 Open Rugby Art Gallery and Museum exhibition ( November -January 2019 ).
 He is a member of the Oxford Sculptors Group.

 Peter particularly enjoys working with reclaimed stone from ancient or historical buildings or stone surplus to restoration work.
 Pleasure arises from the sensation that the stone was once worked before by an unknown stone-mason and probably with the same simple tools.
 In doing this the stone could again serve a purpose for years to come.